SISDevelop/SwarmPackagePy/DESCRIPTION.rst

 Every algorithm has arguments listed below:

-#. n: number of agents
+* n: number of agents
-#. function: test function
+* function: test function
-#. lb: lower limits for plot axes
+* lb: lower limits for plot axes
-#. ub: upper limits for plot axes
+* ub: upper limits for plot axes
-#. dimension: space dimension
+* dimension: space dimension
-#. iteration: number of iterations
+* iteration: number of iterations

 Every algorithm has methods listed below:

-#. get_agents(): returns a history of all agents of the algorithm
+* get_agents(): returns a history of all agents of the algorithm
-#. get_Gbest(): returns the best position of algorithm
+* get_Gbest(): returns the best position of algorithm

-All documentation you can view github repository https://github.com/SISDevelop/SwarmPackagePy.
+All documentation you can view on the github repository https://github.com/SISDevelop/SwarmPackagePy.
 For all questions and suggestions contact us at swarm.team.dev@gmail.com.
 For more info you could also write to:

 * team leads - vllitskevich@gmail.com, polly.bartoshevic@gmail.com,
 * programmers - alexeymaleyko@gmail.com, b317.forinko@gmail.com, vladislaw.kapustin@gmail.com.